nitk-nest/NeST/examples/address-helpers/README.md

 difference is that we use an address helper in this program to assign IPv6 addresses to interfaces instead of manually assigning them.
 Note that two
 packages: `Network` and `AddressHelper` are imported in this program.

+## 9. ipv6-ah-simple-lan.py
+This program emulates a Local Area Network (LAN).
+Four hosts: `h1` to `h4` are connected using a switch `s1`.
+One ping packet is sent from `h1` to `h2` and another from `h3` to `h4`.
+The success/failure of ping is reported.
+This program is similar to the `ipv6-simple-lan.py` example available in `examples/ipv6`, the only difference is that we use an address helper in this program to assign IPv6 addresses to interfaces instead of manually assigning them.
+Note that two packages: `Network` and `AddressHelper` are imported in this program.
+Since all the interfaces in this example belong to the same network, we demonstrate a simpler approach to use the `Network` API.

+## 10. ipv6-ah-two-lans-connected-directly.py
+This program emulates two Local Area Networks (LANs) connected directly to each other.
+LAN-1 consists three hosts `h1` to `h3` connected to switch `s1`, and LAN-2 consists three hosts `h4` to `h6` connected to switch `s2`.
+Switches `s1` and `s2` are connected to each other.
+One ping packet is sent from `h1` to `h4`, another from `h2` to `h5` and lastly, from `h3` to `h6`.
+The success/failure of ping is reported.
+This program is similar to the `ipv6-two-lans-connected-directly.py` example available in `examples/ipv6`, the only difference is that we use an address helper in this program to assign IPv6 addresses to interfaces instead of manually assigning them.
+Note that two packages: `Network` and `AddressHelper` are imported in this program.
+Since all the interfaces in this example belong to the same network, we demonstrate a simpler approach to use the `Network` API.